 Many users are aware of the ability to configure SOLIDWORKS assemblies to show different instances of products in a similar product line.
+Learn how to use Display States and Configurations in SOLIDWORKS assemblies to show different instances of similar designs.

 Configurations of an assembly allow us to suppress features and mates as well as change values on dimensioned mates, in an instance of the file that is stored inside the overall assembly file.
 See the images of a CO2 Extraction Cart below for an example of a configured assembly: